-- 96. In order to comply with the requirement of the Environment Act 1995 Air Quality Direction 2019, Welsh Government provided a grant for a range of agreed measures.
+- 94. The Welsh Government Road Safety Casualty Reduction grant approval is £175,000, which will support capital projects that reduce road casualties including traffic calming and pedestrian improvements on Penarth Road, Clive Street Junction and Thornhill Road. - 95.
+The Welsh Government revised allocation to Cardiff for Safe Routes in Communities Grant of £1.701 million aims to improve accessibility and safety and encourage walking and cycling in communities.
+There is particular emphasis on improving routes to and from schools within the Canton and Trowbridge area.
+The allocation includes the School Streets scheme which is part of a wider programme working with schools to increase the use of active modes for school journeys, through targeted interventions and behaviour change support. - 96.
+The Welsh Government revised allocation to Cardiff for Active Travel is £8.322 million.
+The purpose of the fund is to increase levels of active travel, improve health and well-being, improve air quality, reduce carbon emissions and connect communities.
+Funding will support Cardiff Cycle Superhighways stage 1 (£4.964 million), Taff Trail upgrade at Hailey Park (£514,000), Active Travel to Schools (£1.201 million) and various improvements to the Integrated Cycle Network Plan (£1.643 million). - 97.
+In order to comply with the requirement of the Environment Act 1995 Air Quality Direction 2019, Welsh Government provided a grant for a range of agreed measures.
 Planned expenditure during 2021/22 includes Bus retrofit (£562,000); taxi vehicle emissions incentives (£1.860m); city centre transport and active travel (£4.684m); implementation management and monitoring (£9,000).
 As part of the City Centre Transport projects, works on improvements at Central Square as part of a £7.5 million scheme.
-Works are expected to be completed in April 2022. - 97.
+Works are expected to be completed in April 2022. - 98.
 At its meeting in June 2021, the Cabinet also approved that a procurement exercise commence on the City Centre East and Phase one of the Canal.
 This included permanent bus priority measures on Station Terrace and Churchill Way, a permanent cycleway a revised car park routing system and the first phase of the canal at the north end of Churchill Way.
-Subject to the outcome of that tender exercise works are proposed to begin in the Autumn and are to be paid for by a combination of City Deal Metro + grant, Air Quality grant, Council match funding and also a sum of £3 million Council funding included in the overall programme towards the canal.
-Subject to the timing of works, it is assumed grant funding would be used first, so the Council allocation of £750,000 towards the Canal, profiled for use in 2021/22, will be carried forward as slippage into 2022/23. - 98.
+Subject to the outcome of that tender exercise works over 15 months are proposed to begin in January 2022 and are to be paid for by a combination of City Deal Metro Plus grant, Air Quality grant, Council match funding and a sum of £3 million Council funding included in the overall programme towards the canal.
+Subject to the timing of works, it is assumed grant funding would be used first, so the Council allocation of £750,000 towards the Canal, profiled for use in 2021/22, will be carried forward as slippage into 2022/23. - 99.
 To mitigate against the impact of the City Centre works in neighbouring areas, the Council has allocated a sum of £4 million, with £1.500 million assumed in 2021/22.
-Subject to the overall costs of the project, a sum of £791,000 has initially been allocated to transport and green infrastructure improvements at Tudor Road, with the balance shown as slippage at this stage. - 99.
-A Welsh Government grant of £168,000 has been awarded from the Ultra Low Emissions Vehicle Transformation Fund in order to install electric vehicle charging infrastructure in car parks. - 100.
-The Council Bus Corridor enhancements budget of £289,000 will be used to complete the A470 Phase 1 and will also be utilised for match funding towards Welsh Government Local Transport improvement schemes (the A4119 Corridor Phase 2D and A470 Caedelyn Road to Tyn -y Parc Road Phase 2). - 101.
-A budget of £258,000 including slippage is shown in relation to development of the transport interchange on the site of the former recycling site at Waungron Road, which is proposed to be delivered in parallel with the housing scheme.
-Design works will be completed by the end of August and a tender process will be undertaken for the completion of the retaining wall.
-Slippage of £208,000 is currently projected.
+A sum of £500,000 is forecast for 2021/22 in respect to development work at a number of sites in Grangetown and towards transport and green infrastructure improvements at Tudor Road.
+The balance shown as slippage at this stage.